Giovanni Antonio Scopoli

-Giovanni Antonio Scopoli (sometimes Latinized as Johannes Antonius Scopolius) (3 June 1723 – 8 May 1788) was an Italian physician and naturalist.
+Giovanni Antonio Scopoli (sometimes Latinized as Johannes Antonius Scopolius) (3 June 1723 – 8 May 1788) was an Italian medical doctor and naturalist.
 His biographer Otto Guglia named him the "first anational European" and the "Linnaeus of the Austrian Empire".

 Biography

 Scopoli was born at Cavalese in the Val di Fiemme, belonging to the Bishopric of Trent (today's Trentino), son of Francesco Antonio, military commissioner, and Claudia Caterina Gramola (1699-1791), a painter from a patrician family from Trentino.
 He obtained a degree in medicine at University of Innsbruck, and practised as a doctor in Cavalese and Venice.
 Much of his time was spent in the Alps, collecting plants and insects, of which he made outstanding collections.

 He spent two years as private secretary to the bishop of Seckau, and then was appointed in 1754 as physician of the mercury mines in Idrija, a small town in the Habsburg realm, remaining there until 1769.
 In 1761, he published De Hydroargyro Idriensi Tentamina on the symptoms of mercury poisoning among mercury miners.